 Do You Need a 4WD in Karijini National Park?

-Are the roads sealed in Karijini?
 The road into the Karijini Visitors Centre and Dales Gorge is sealed, as is most of the way into Karijini Eco Retreat.
-However the rest of the roads in Karijini are unsealed, but regularly graded.
+However, the rest of the roads in Karijini are unsealed but regularly graded.

-You do not need a 4WD to get around in Karijini National Park.
+You do not need a 4WD to get around in Karijini National Park, it is 2WD accessible.

 During our visit in 2021, I drove my 2WD SUV and had no issues driving on the unsealed roads within Karijini.
 Take it slowly and you should be fine if you drive to the conditions.
 We saw many 2WD campervans in the park during our time there, as well as smaller cars than our SUV.

-A 4WD may offer more comfort when driving over the corrugated roads but 2WD is sufficient.
+A 4WD may offer more comfort when driving over corrugated unsealed roads, but a 2WD is sufficient.

 Tip: Do not take the unsealed road between Eco Retreat and the Visitor Centre (Banjima Dr).
-This road requires a high clearance 4WD as the track is in bad condition.
+This road requires a high clearance 4WD as the track is in poor condition.

 Instead, go back out onto the sealed road Karijini Drive and go this way instead.
 It’s slightly longer but takes the same amount of time as navigating the badly corrugated unsealed road on Banjima Drive.

-You can call the Visitors Centre beforehand to double check the conditions of the road, or check in at Tom Price Visitor Centre before heading into the park.
+You can call the Visitors Centre beforehand to double-check the conditions of the road or check in at the Tom Price Visitor Centre for any updates on lthe atest road conditions before heading into the park.

 How Long to Spend at Karijini